natronics/Resume/README.markdown

  - Analyzed flight, simulation, and test data to facilitate an understanding of the physical processes involved in aerospace systems
  - Composed visualizations that helped PSAS comprehend and improve flight models
  - Created an application for real time playback of simulation data during launches to track flight events and get immediate performance feedback
- - Wrote a very fast simulation engine for rocket optimization research
- - Contributed greatly to psas’s online presence with typography, graphics, and documentation
+ - Contributed greatly to PSAS’s online presence with typography, graphics, and documentation
  - Wrote a very fast simulation engine for performance optimization research
  - Clearly communicated group goals as a public speaker; got press, attracted talent, and explained complex rocketry concepts to the general public